skai111/db48x/doc/0-Overview.md

   implementation shows and requires the `Σ(i;1;10;i^2)` syntax.
 Note that an `=` sign may appear inside an expression, but it always denotes equality.

+### Evaluation

+* Local names are evaluated on DB48X, unlike in the HP versions of RPL.
+This makes it easier to use local subprograms in larger programs as if they were normal operations.
+In the less frequent case where you do not want evaluation, you need to use `RCL` like for global variables.

+* The `case` statement can contain `when` clauses as a shortcut for the frequent combination of duplicating the value and testing against a reference.
+For example, `case dup "A" = then "Alpha" end` can be replaced with `case "A" when "Alpha" end`.

+* There are no _compiled local variables_.
+The a program like `→ ←x « Prog »`
+  might perform incorrectly if `Prog` attempts to access `←x`.
+Compiled local variables are a rather obscure feature with a very limited use, and might be replaced with true closures (which have a well-defined meaning) if there is enough demand.

 ### Numbers

 * DB48X has several separate representations for numbers: integers, fractions